-Because neighbor-to-neighbor communication represents the fabric of community in Washington Grove, it is critical to welcome and involve all residents in social and governmental events and committees.
-For the current 225 homes (as of August 2020) it is estimated there are 7 homes with Black residents, 8 homes with Hispanic or Latino residents, and 11 homes with Asian residents.
-When homes become available for sale or rent, it will be the well-connected and enthusiastic residents that invite their families and friends to experience Washington Grove by living here.
+Because neighbor-to-neighbor communication represents the fabric of community in Washington Grove, it is critical to welcome and involve make all residents in aware of the social and governmental events and committees.
+For the current 225 homes Based on the ACS data for Washington Grove, it is estimated there are 82.9% White (non-Hispanic/Latino) residents, 7 homes with 10.6% Black residents, 8 homes with 5.5% Hispanic or Latino residents, and 11 homes with 3.9% Asian residents.
+This is in contrast to Montgomery County as a whole, which is 57.2% White (non-Hispanic/Latino) residents, 20.1% Black residents, 19.3% Hispanic or Latino residents, and 16.7% Asian residents (based on the ACS data).
+When homes become available for sale or rent, it will be the well connected and enthusiastic residents that invite their families and friends to experience Washington Grove by living here.